johnrizzo1/intuit/memory-bank/progress.md

 ## Known Issues

-- Voice integration with the GUI mode has been temporarily removed due to stability issues.
+- Full agent integration with the voice interface is not yet implemented.
+- No wake word detection for voice activation.

 ## Recently Fixed Issues